Quick Guide To Place Value In KS1 And KS2: Learning Objectives From The National Curriculum

 - How have you grouped the objects?

-This will give you an insight into how your pupils are thinking when it comes ordering things by characteristics, which is a key element of learning place value.
+This will give you an insight into how your pupils are thinking when it comes to ordering things by characteristics, which is a key element of learning place value.

 - Place Value Games: 9 Brilliantly Fun Place Value Games To Use This Term

 - Place Value Activities: The Best Place Value Grid Ever – Your Free Printable Place Value Concertina

 - Place Value Questions: 75 SATs Questions on Place Value, Fractions, Addition and Subtraction